idominikosgr/VibeKit-VDK-CLI/README.md

 ## 📚 Origin & Attribution

-CodePilotRules is an enhanced version of the original [DevRules](https://github.com/TheSethRose/DevRules) project created by Seth Rose.
+Vibe Coding Rules is an enhanced version of the original [DevRules](https://github.com/TheSethRose/DevRules) project created by Seth Rose.
 While substantially expanded with new features including multi-IDE support, memory management, and 51 task rule files, this project builds upon the original DevRules foundation and maintains the same MIT license terms.

 <div align="center">